mark-gerarts/nature-of-code-elm/README.md

 in Elm.
 Let's see how far we can get in a functional language :).

 See the sketches live [here](https://mark-gerarts.github.io/nature-of-code-elm).
+Note that 3D sketches are omitted since these are not supported by elm-canvas.

 ## Running the examples locally